vgiles/acmc21-website/static/proceedings/proceedings-print.md

 and software design integration of a larger Ambisonic audio and visual toolset.

-# FerroChord: A Novel System for Spatialised Electro-Acoustic Performance.
+#  Robbie Pattinson: FerroChord: A Novel System for Spatialised Electro-Acoustic Performance.

-### Robbie Pattinson

 ## Abstract